scrapy/scrapy/docs/topics/spiders.rst

     It supports nested sitemaps and discovering sitemap urls from `robots.txt`_.

+    Furthermore, sitemaps often include additional information eg. publishing dates or titles of news articles.
+This additional data can be found in the response.meta (see examples below).

     .. attribute:: sitemap_urls

         A list of urls pointing to the sitemaps whose urls you want to crawl.